june12mayank/Flatshow/README.md

-# Flatshow
+# Website named website
- a site i created just for practice.
+ ##This is a website i created using bootstrap.Images are copied from google.
-Website for Practice
+ ##Please do not copy without permission.